zenglongGH/px4esc/README.md

 #### Connecting via CLI

-The CLI (command line interface) is exposed via UART at 115200-8N1 and a USB CDC ACM interface.
+The CLI (command line interface) is exposed via UART at 115200-8N1.
+**At the moment, the USB interface is not yet supported in the firmware** (the operating system lacks necessary drivers; they should be released before the end of 2016).

 The following commands will be of the most interest (most of them will print usage info when executed without arguments):